MIMS-LAB/PCB/README.md

-# br1ck
-Rctangular PCB design
+# Currently PCB is throughole